OldSneerJaw/couchster/README.md

 ##### Dynamic constraint validation

-In addition to defining any of the item validation constraints above, including `type`, as static values (e.g. `maximumValue: 99`, `mustNotBeEmpty: true`), it is possible to specify them dynamically via function (e.g. `regexPattern: function(doc, oldDoc, value, oldValue) { ... }`).
+In addition to defining any of the item validation constraints above, including `type`, as static values (e.g. `maximumValue: 99`, `mustNotBeEmpty: true`), it is possible to specify them dynamically via function (e.g. `regexPattern: function(newDoc, oldDoc, value, oldValue) { ... }`).
 This is useful if, for example, the constraint should be based on the value of another property/element in the document or computed based on the previous stored value of the current property/element.
 The function should expect to receive the following parameters:

 1. The current document.
 2. The document that is being replaced (if any).
 Note that, if the document is missing (e.g. it doesn't exist yet) or it has been deleted, this parameter will be `null`.